Principal-agent problem with multiple principals

 Unfortunately, this characterization of the agent's problem and the corresponding representation do not help us to solve simply the principals' problem.
-We observe that the optimizations the principals face are time-inconsistent, and thus cannot be solved by dynamic programming.
-However, we also note that this time-inconsistency disappears once the number of principals tends to infinity.
+We observe that the optimizations the principals face are time-inconsistent, that is, these cannot be solved by dynamic programming.
+In order to get around this difficulty, we suggest the following two approaches: \begin{itemize} \item We propose and study a ``suboptimal'' optimization for the principals which turns out to be time-consistent.
+In this case, we find the PDE system characterizing the Nash equilibrium and solve it numerically.

+\item We also note that this time-inconsistency disappears once the number of principals tends to infinity.
 In the setting of infinite number of principals, it is natural to adopt the formulation of mean field game.
 We prove the existence of mean field equilibrium largely based on the recipes in Lacker \cite{Lacker15}.
-Further, in order to justify our mean field game formulation, we introduce a machinery which we name `backward propagation of chaos' which may carry independent interest itself.
+Further, in order to justify our mean field game formulation, we introduce a machinery named ``backward propagation of chaos'' which may carry independent interest itself. \end{itemize}

 The rest of the paper is organized as follows.
 In Section \ref{sec:problem}, we state our moral hazard problem with $n$-principal and one agent, we shall solve the agent's problem under the previously mentioned randomized optimal switching formulation, and observe the time-inconsistency of the $n$-principal problem.
-Then in section \ref{sec:mfg}, we shall derive the mean field game among the principals, prove its existence, and justify it using the ``backward propagation of chaos'' technique.
+In Section \ref{sec:secondbest} we study the time-consistent ``suboptimal'' optimization for the principals.
+Finally in Section \ref{sec:mfg}, we shall derive the mean field game among the principals, prove its existence, and justify it using the ``backward propagation of chaos'' technique.